Exdenta/SpaceSuperResolution/LICENSE/README.md

 # License and Acknowledgement

 The project is initially based on [BasicSR](https://github.com/xinntao/BasicSR) repository.
 Thanks to the author [Xintao Wang](https://xinntao.github.io/) for the awersome code!
-Here is the [license](LICENSE-basicsr) of basicsr.
+Here is the [license](LICENSE-basicsr) of core.

 ## References